 Historic England have published an advice note on Making Changes to Heritage Assets, including listed buildings.
 Further information on listed buildings is also available from the Historic England website.

 Can I get advice on my proposals to make changes to a listed building?

 Other consents and agreements

-The council has made a Listed Buildings Heritage Partnership Agreement with the University of Sussex for the listed buildings on the Falmer campus.
+The council has made a Listed Building Heritage Partnership Agreement [PDF 12MB] with the University of Sussex for the listed buildings on the Falmer campus.